This procedure covers reballing of BGA components.

-Place a quantity of the appropriate size Solder Spheres into the fixture and use a clean Cleaning Brush to distribute the Solder Spheres so they fill all the open apertures in the BGA Component Stencil.
+Place a quantity of the appropriate size solder spheres onto the fixture and use a clean cleaning brush to distribute the solder spheres, so they fill all the open apertures in the BGA component stencil.
 Check to be sure all the apertures are filled with only one solder sphere.
-Tilt the fixture and pour the excess Solder Spheres into a collection container for reuse.
+Tilt the fixture and pour the excess solder spheres into a collection container for reuse.

-If a profile has not been defined a profile will need to be created.
+Note: If a profile has not been defined, a profile will need to be created.

-When the fixture and components emerge from the reflow oven use gloves and remove the fixture and place on a flat surface.
-Allow the fixture and components to cool for one minutes to ensure package thermal stability prior to removing the BGA component from the fixture.
+When the fixture and components emerge from the reflow oven, use gloves to remove the fixture and place it on a flat surface.
+Allow the fixture and components to cool for one minute to ensure package thermal stability prior to removing the BGA components from the fixture.

-Visually inspect the BGA components balls for proper alignment and appearance.
+Visually inspect the BGA component balls for proper alignment and appearance.

-Clean the BGA components in approved cleaning solution.
+Clean the BGA components in an approved cleaning solution.

-Inspect the body of the BGA component for abnormalities.
+Inspect the body of the BGA components for abnormalities.